 Asking me to repeat what is posted here wastes shop time and may miss important details.

 (I do not sit around making quotes.
-Please get the prices for my work below.)
+Please get the details about sending work in and the prices for my work below.)

 |NOTE regarding muzzle brakes: